Joey Jones: International career

 Joey made his Wales debut in November 1975 against Austria.
 He went on to win 72 caps, scoring one goal, his last action coming in a friendly away to Canada in May 1986.

-After retirement
+At the time of his death, Jones was 15th alongside Mark Hughes on the list of most capped players for Wales.

+Retirement and death

-Jones underwent heart surgery in 2002 and has since scaled down his commitments with Wrexham, he works as the Under 18's and Reserve team coach.
+Jones underwent cardiac surgery in 2002 and later scaled down his commitments with Wrexham, where he worked as the Under 18's and Reserve team coach until his retirement in 2017.
+He returned to the club in the position of youth team ambassador in 2021.
 In 2001, he had a brief spell as caretaker manager between the departure of Brian Flynn and arrival of Denis Smith.

-In 2005, Jones completed his autobiography entitled "Oh Joey, Joey!" about his life in football.
+In 2005, Jones completed his autobiography entitled Oh Joey, Joey! about his life in football.
 This was a book of the week on Sky Sports News in February 2006.

-Also in 2005, Jones was named as Wrexham's ultimate Cult Hero on BBC TV's Football Focus.
-Jones is much respected by Liverpool supporters and he finished in 63rd place in the 2006 poll of all-time favourite Liverpool players (100 Players Who Shook The Kop).
+Also in 2005, Jones was named as Wrexham's ultimate Cult Hero on BBC's Football Focus.
+Jones was much respected by Liverpool supporters and he finished in 63rd place in the 2006 poll of all-time favourite Liverpool players (100 Players who shook the Kop).
 110,000 fans worldwide had taken part in the vote.

+Jones died on 22 July 2025, at the age of 70.